SoftUni-Internal/interactive-content/EN/02-Text-Processing/03-Summary.md

-[slide]
+[slide hideTitle]

 # Summary

-## In this lesson you learned:
+# In this lesson you learned:

 -  **Strings** are an immutable series of **characters**

--  They have built-in methods that we use to process them, some of them are:
+-  They have built-in methods that we use to process them, some of them are

    -  `concat()`